brockstar512/project_2/project2/seir-224-project-2/project-worksheet.md

 - Find and use external api
 - Render data on page
 - Allow user to interact with the page
-- have a page of a list of words.
+- have a page of a list of words. - no. search function replaced this
 - have a definition page

 #### PostMVP EXAMPLE

-- Add cool styling
+- Add cool styling - yes
-- add a list of collected words and their definition
+- add a list of collected words and their definition - no
-- add a word of the day
+- add a word of the day - no
-- add a search function
+- add a search function -yes
-- add a thesarus
+- add a thesarus -no
 <!-- - add a search for a thesarus -->

 ## Components